-Objective: This financial product seeks to achieve medium- to long-term capital growth.
+Objective: This financial product seeks to achieve long-term capital growth.

-Investments: The Sub-Fund invests at least 67% of assets in convertible bonds that are either issued by Europe-based companies (those that are headquartered or do substantial business in Europe), or are exchangeable for equities of these companies.
-These investments may include synthetic convertible bonds.
-The Sub-Fund may invest up to 10% of assets in convertible bonds listed in non-OECD countries.
-There are no rating constraints on these investments.
+Investments: The Sub-Fund invests at least 67% of assets in equities of companies that are in the MSCI World index.
+There are no currency constraints on these investments.
 The Sub-Fund makes use of derivatives to reduce various risks and for efficient portfolio management.
-The Sub-Fund may use credit derivatives (up to 40% of assets).

-Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform the Refinitiv Convertible Europe Focus Hedged Index EUR Index.
-The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will be exposed to issuers not included in the Benchmark.
-The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be material.
-The Benchmark is a broad market index, which does not assess or include constituents according to environmental characteristics, and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.
+Benchmark: The Sub-Fund is actively managed and seeks to outperform the MSCI World (dividends reinvested) index.
+The Sub-Fund may use a Benchmark a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the Performance Fee Benchmark used by relevant share classes, for calculating the performance fees.
+There are no constraints relative to any such Benchmark restraining portfolio construction.
+The Benchmark is a broad market index, which does not assess or include its constituents according to environment characteristics and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.

 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment team chooses securities based on an intrinsic value analysis (bottom-up), then monitors the sensitivity of the portfolio to equity and credit markets according to their market expectations (top-down).
-The investment team actively manages market and risk exposure with the goal of optimising the asymmetric risk/return profile of the fund.
+The investment team screens equities for good liquidity and strong fundamentals (bottom-up), then uses a quantitative process to construct a portfolio that is designed to have lower overall risk characteristics than the Benchmark.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.

-The investment

-strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.